MicrosoftDocs/VBA-Docs/access/Concepts/Forms-Design/apply-a-filter-when-opening-a-form-or-report.md

 ---
-title: Apply a Filter When Opening a Form or Report ms.prod: access ms.assetid: d7a43e62-3003-d411-2128-dffe0536e119 ms.date: 06/08/2017
+title: Apply a filter when opening a form or report ms.prod: access ms.assetid: d7a43e62-3003-d411-2128-dffe0536e119 ms.date: 09/25/2018
 ---

-# Apply a Filter When Opening a Form or Report
+# Apply a filter when opening a form or report

 When you use Visual Basic for Applications (VBA) code to open a form or report, you may want to specify which records to display.
 You can specify the records to display in the form or report in several ways.
 A common approach is to display a custom dialog box in which the user enters criteria for the underlying query of the form or report.
 To get the criteria, you refer to the controls in the dialog box.
 The following sections describe three ways you can use criteria entered in a custom dialog box to filter records.